Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Simulations

 \section{Simulations}

-Let us consider a population $U$ of size $N=1000$.
-For each unit $k$ of $U$, a vector $\xb_k = (x_{k1}, x_{k2}, x_{k3}, x_{k4})^\top$ is generated from independent and identically distributed random variables.
-Values $\{ x_{k1} \} $ are realisations of a gaussian random variable with mean 1 and variance 0.25, $\{ x_{k2} \} $ of a mixture of two gaussian random variables with respective means 6 and 10 and variances 0.25 with mixing proportions 0.5, $\{ x_{k3} \} $ of a gamma distribution with shape 2 and rate 3, and $\{ x_{k4} \} $ of a mixture of a gaussian distribution of mean 2 and variance 16 and a gamma distribution with shape 3 and rate 3 with mixing proportions 0.5.
-The goal is to estimate the total $t$ on population $U$ of a survey variable $y$ generated as
+Let $U$ be a population of size $N=2000$.
+For each unit $k \in U$, a vector of auxiliary variables $\xb_k = (x_{k1}, x_{k2})^\top$ is generated from independent and identically distributed random uniform variables with parameters -5 and 5.
+The survey variable $y$ is generated as

-where $\bar{x}_{4}$ is the mean of values $\{ x_{k4} \}$ in population $U$ and $\varepsilon_k$ the realisation of a normal distribution of mean 0 and variance 1.
-Each unit $k$ of the population has a probability
+where $\varepsilon_k$ is the realization of a normal distribution of mean 0 and standard deviation 15.
+The value $y_k$ is observed with probability

-of responding to variable $y$, with $\lambdab = (0.46,-0.06)^\top$.
-Value $\lambdab$ is set so that the expected rate of missing values, i.e. the mean of the $\{p_k\}$ on the population, is $50 \%$.
-The correlations between the variable of interest and the other variables are given in Table~\ref{tablecor}.

-A comparison between some aforementioned total estimators is performed in different scenarios: when the nonresponse model is correctly versus incorrectly specified, when the working model is correctly versus incorrectly specified.
-The couple $\{ x_{k1}, x_{k2}\}$ is strongly related to $\{y_k\}$ and $\{p_k\}$.
-The couple $\{ x_{k3}, x_{k4}\}$ is weakly related to $\{y_k\}$ and unrelated to $\{p_k\}$.